-We can tell a lot from these hairstyles and this clue can help us identify the decade and maybe even the year that the photo was taken.
+We can tell a lot from these hairstyles and this clue can help us to identify the decade and maybe even the year that the photo was taken.

-The She Knows site is again a great resource for you when recognizing hairstyles and when they were fashionable.
+The She Knows site is again a great resource for you when recognizing hairstyles and knowing when they were fashionable.

 Another aspect of a photograph that may draw your attention is the background.
 The details that are behind our ancestors can also give us a clue as to the date of the photograph.

-What can you look out for:
+What to look out for:

 - The furniture or decorations in the background.

 - Style of the building that your ancestors are standing in front of.

 Whether the photograph was taken inside or outside there are clues in the background that can again tell when the photo was taken.

 Although you may not be able to tell the year you may be able to approximate a range of years.

 Furniture is a great way to tell the age of the photograph.